May is National Osteoporosis Month.

 Move it or lose it.
 Weight-bearing exercise is one of the best things you can do to increase your bone strength because of the concentrated pressure it puts on your bones.
 When you don’t regularly stress your muscles, joints and bones, they begin to weaken over time.
 Here are a few exercises you can do at the gym or at home.

 Give your bones the vitamins and minerals they need.
 Your bones absolutely need calcium and vitamin D, but that’s not all.
-There are 12 important bone building minerals that are proven to contribute to the bone-building process.
+There are 12 important bone building minerals that are shown to contribute to the bone-building process.
 Download the Bone Healthy Recipe Ebook to incorporate more vitamins and minerals in your diet today.

 Ask questions, get answers, gain knowledge.
 There are plenty of online support communities to help you answer any and all of your bone health questions.
 The trouble is, where can you find them?
 We’ve made it easy for you.
 Check out the 5 Must See Online Bone Health Resources that will help you find the answers and support you need.